henrik42/spring-break/README.md

 your ```${CP}``` when you change the project dependencies (which will not be that often once your project has stablized).

+You run the *driver* as a *server-app* like this:

+	java -cp ${CP} -Dwait-for-sac-close clojure.main -m spring-break.core spring-config-empty.xml

 ## Working offline

 **This needs to be worked over**